Embraser01/typoas/README.md

 ## Installation

 It will generate a single TS file containing all the code specific to the underlying API.
+This file only has a single dependency on `@typoas/runtime`.
+**You need to manually** add `@typoas/runtime` to your `dependencies`.
-It has a single dependency on `@typoas/runtime` that handles common things like serialization/authentification.
+It handles common things like serialization/authentification

 ## Usage